 If you can get hold of the fresh stuff, that’s the best.
 Chop up some the leaves into little chunks and keep in a jar of water in your fridge for added refreshment!

 Basically, the plant works best in its pure gel form; before it’s been processed or oxidised.
 All you have to do is peel back the green exterior to reveal the thick sticky gel contained within.
 That’s where the magic lies. 😉

-Next, massage the gel directly onto your scalp (you can add a little water to thin it out, if you like) and leave it on for at least 30 minutes before rinsing.
+Next, massage the gel directly onto your scalp (you can add a little water to thin it out, and even a drop or two of peppermint oil, if you like) and leave it on for at least 30 minutes before rinsing.
 Sometimes I apply it in the evening and enjoy its cooling effects all night.
 Or if I’m wearing a headscarf that day, I’ll just leave it to do its thing beneath.

 Note: If you don’t want the sticky residue on your head for long, mix it into hair products like your favourite shampoo or conditioner instead.
 The effects won’t be quite the same – as you’ll be rinsing too soon to enjoy the full benefits.